 6. Can you explain where your pumps are placed.
 Are they both in the skippy filtering pools?
 How long do you think your pumps will last since they are dealing with pumping water with heavy bioloads in them?

-You should be able to see the pump placement in the photos from the original article (sorry the images appear small – you can click to enlarge).
+This image shows the pump placements and filters they pump to (sorry the images appear small – you can click to enlarge).

 - Our large primary pond pump, the Laguna Max-Flo 2900, is situated at the lowest point in the center of the large end of the pool.
 We have it propped up off the bottom of the pool on top of a large flat rock to reduce the likelihood of it getting clogged with leaves/debris.